bartificer/programming-by-stealth/docs/pbs28.md

 daysInMonthLookup[12] = 31;
 ```

 This will allow us to deal with 11 of the 12 months in the year quite easily, but what about February?
 We need to know the year to know how many days there are in February!
-So, we actually need to validate the combination of day, month and year each time we update any one of them.
+So, we actually need to validate the combination of day, month, and year each time we update any one of them.

 This calls for another helper function!

 [According to WikiPedia](https://en.wikipedia.org/wiki/Leap_year), the Gregorian Calendar we use today came into use in 1582.
-We could write our code so it uses the Julian calendar for years before 1582, but that would get very complex very quickly, instead, we’ll use the [Proleptic Gregorian calendar](https://en.wikipedia.org/wiki/Proleptic_Gregorian_calendar), that is, our modern calendar projected backwards as if it had always been in use.
+We could write our code so it uses the Julian calendar for years before 1582, but that would get very complex very quickly.
+Instead, we’ll use the [Proleptic Gregorian calendar](https://en.wikipedia.org/wiki/Proleptic_Gregorian_calendar), that is, our modern calendar projected backwards as if it had always been in use.

 That gives us the following rules for calculating leap years: